VantivLabs/eCommExamples.cURL/README.md

 ##Capturing a transaction

 Capturing a transaction will cause Vantiv to initiate a transfer of the previously authorized amount from the cardholder's issuing bank to the merchant's bank account.
-Note that the capture transaction needs to reference the tranasction ID contained in the authorization response.
+Note that the capture transaction needs to reference the transaction ID contained in the authorization response.

 ####Capturing a transaction (capture.sh)